aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 ## Creating nodes

+PeekingDuck library contains several in-built nodes that may be used off-the-shelf.
+In the scenario in which your usecase cannot be found in PeekingDuck, we have enabled users to design their own custom nodes that should work well with PeekingDuck's native nodes as well.

 We will guide you to create your first node `multiplier`, a node that takes in a number and multiplies it by `multiple`, a pre-defined parameter.

 ### Step 1: Create your node configs